-crew member where such cooperation is warranted requested;

-- d)c) subject to national laws, facilitate the disembarkation and replacement of a crew member from a fishing vessel as soon as possible where the crew member has suffered in a situation involving the serious illness or injury of that crew member as soon as possible; and - e) subject to national laws, and the agreement of the crew member, facilitate the disembarkation of a crew member from a fishing vessel as soon as is practicable where there are reasonable grounds to believe a crew member has been in any situation involving the assaulted, intimidatedion, threateneds to, or harassed, or there are indicators of forced labour such that the crew member's health or safety is endangeredment of that crew member to such an extent that the crew member wishes to be removed from the vessel, as soon as possible.; - 13.
-CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation of this CMM, which will then be formally reviewed by the Technical and Compliance Committee as part of the compliance monitoring review process - 12.14.
-To implement this Measure, developed CCMs are encouraged to make efforts and consider options to assist developing CCMs, both flag CCMs and coastal CCMs, including working with local industries (which includes crew providers) to help them meet the minimum standards in this Measure.
+- 9.10.
+In accordance with paragraph 3(d) CCMs shall encourage any authorized High Seas Boarding and Inspection vessels flying their flag to contribute to any search and rescue operation for a crew member from a fishing vessel.
+CCMs shall also encourage any other vessels flying their flag to participate, to the greatest extent possible, in any search and rescue operations involving a fishing crew member. - 10.11.
+CCMs shall cooperate and support investigations into incidents related to crew members on fishing vessels, including facilitating evidence from crew providers in their jurisdiction or from their nationals, where possible.
+This may include ensuring that the relevant crew provider: - a) cooperate fully in any search and rescue operation consistent with their recognized search and rescue responsibilities, including providing an up to date crew register; - cooperate fully in any and all official investigations into any incident involving a crew member where such cooperation is requested; - subject to national laws, facilitate the disembarkation and replacement of a crew member from a fishing vessel as soon as possible where the crew member has suffered serious illness or injury; and - 11.12. subject to national laws, and the agreement of the crew member, facilitate the disembarkation of a crew member from a fishing vessel as soon as is practicable where there are reasonable grounds to believe a crew member has been assaulted, intimidated, threatened, or harassed, or there are indicators of forced labour such that the crew member's health or safety is endangered.
+CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation of this CMM, which will then be formally reviewed by the Technical and Compliance Committee as part of the compliance monitoring review process - 12.13.
+To implement this Measure, developed CCMs are encouraged to make efforts and consider options to assist developing CCMs, both flag CCMs and coastal CCMs, including working with local industries (which includes crew providers) to help them meet the standards in this Measure. - 13.14.

-13.15.
 This measure will take effect on 1 January 2023